christianacca/static-web-apps-auth/README.md

 1. Bump the version of the library in the [package.json](libs/angular-swa-auth/package.json) file (follow semver)
 2. Add details of the changes ('Added', 'Fixes', 'Breaking Changes') to the library [CHANGELOG.md](libs/angular-swa-auth/CHANGELOG.md)
-3. Push changes as a commit directly to master of submit a PR to merge to master
+3. Submit a PR to merge to master